spinningcat/Person-On-Duty/README.md

 #####*Feature Plan (Future)*
 1. **In the datepicker's title you select month and year with dropdown.
-Make it like windows calenrdar's esque is in future plan.
+Make it like windows calendar's esque is in future plan.
 You click month to get all months in a box.
 And you click year in the datepicker's title to get years inside year box**
-2. ** Lets say you choose a date from may and web are in January.
-Showing all months calendar together. **
+2. **Lets say you choose a date from may and we are in January.
+Showing all calendars seperately at the same time . **
 3. **To show official holidays either in the jquery ui datepicker or in jqx calendar**